cg1101/sound/README.md

-# sound
+# Sound

-a java program that simulates the look-n-feel of Goldwave
+A java program that simulates the look-n-feel of Goldwave.